unframework/s3-password-agent/README.md

 ```

 Don't forget to add the same site to the Auth0 CORS origin set.

+Make sure that the `http://<heroku-server>` origin is still part of the Auth0 CORS origin set.
+That will help the user re-authenticate as needed during file download step.

 Then include `http://<heroku-server>/s3-link-agent-login.js` as a script on your site *instead* of `http://<heroku-server>/s3-link-agent.js`.